Attack in Black: 2007: Marriage, The Curve of the Earth

-2009-2010: Years (by One Thousand Fingertips)
+2009–2010: Years (by One Thousand Fingertips)

 The band's third album Years (by One Thousand Fingertips) was released on March 10, 2009.
 This was followed by a split LP with Baby Eagle, the solo project of Constantines guitarist Steve Lambke, released on You've Changed Records in May 2009.
-The band members then went their separate ways, with their last show taking place on August 27, 2010 at the Mansion House in St. Catharines, ON.
+The band members then went their separate ways, with their last show taking place on August 27, 2010 at the Mansion House in St. Catharines, Ontario.

-Post Break-Up
+Post break-up

 In March 2015, Dine Alone Records released their first EPs on vinyl, entitled The First and Second Efforts of a Band That Died Before You Could Kill Them.
 In October 2017, Dine Alone re-released Marriage.
 And in 2018, Dine Alone released Got Live If You're Interested, and re-released (with one new song) Fake Love Songs.

 Romano collaborated with Frederick Squire and Julie Doiron on the folk album Daniel, Fred & Julie, released December 1, 2009.
 He also released a solo album, Workin' for the Music Man, which was supported by a cross-Canada tour with Jason Collett.
 Since then, he has released at least one solo album nearly every year.

 Spencer Burton, who also records under the moniker Grey Kingdom, has also continuously released albums.

 Ian Kehoe, aka Marine Dreams, also records annually.